 Moreover, the high expectations you set for them will inspire them to strive harder and shine.
 However, in setting your expectations make it a habit of including your learners rather than making it yourself.
 Student involvement is important to make teaching and learning productive.

-As a teacher, you’ve become a big part of your students’ lives; therefore, displaying confidence that they can become better if they go out from their shells will help them realize their potential.
+As a teacher, you’ve become a big part of your students’ lives; therefore, displaying confidence that they can become better if they go out of their shells will help them realize their potential.

 4. You should be thoughtful